LSSTScienceCollaborations/CommissioningProposals/README.md

 To suggest a new `Commissioning Observation or Experiment`, you will need to write a very short *proposal*.

 To create a new commissioning proposal:
-- click the "Create New File" button above
+- Click the "Create New File" button above
 - Give your new file a descriptive name that ends in ".md"
-- paste the following lines into your new file
+- Paste the following lines into your new file
 ~~~~
 # "Template"